-Asunercept (APG101) has been evaluated in a single arm phase I clinical trial for the treatment of myelodysplastic syndromes (MDS).
-The open-label study was conducted in two clinical centers in Germany (Heidelberg and Mannheim) and included twenty patients with low to intermediate-1 risk MDS who were transfusion dependent.
-Patients had to be refractory to erythropoietin-stimulating agents (ESA).
+Asunercept has been evaluated in a single-arm phase I clinical trial for the treatment of myelodysplastic syndromes (MDS).
+The open-label study was conducted in two clinical centers in Germany (Heidelberg and Mannheim) and included 20 patients with low to intermediate-1 risk MDS who were transfusion-dependent.
+Patients had to be refractory to erythropoiesis-stimulating agents (ESA).

-The cohort was treated with asunercept over a period of three months and followed for an additional six months.
+The patients were treated with asunercept over a period of three months and followed for an additional six months.
 An extension of treatment was not intended.
 The primary objectives of the study were safety and tolerability.
 Secondary objectives included changes in transfusion frequency and changes in parameters involved in erythropoiesis.
 For detailed information regarding trial design, inclusion criteria, and participating study sites, please visit www.clinicaltrials.gov.

-In the study, treatment with asunercept was well tolerated and led to a significant decrease in transfusion frequency for more than six months (end of follow up period) in 44% of the patients.
+In the study, treatment with asunercept was well tolerated and led to a significant decrease in transfusion frequency in 40 percent of patients during the duration of the trial.
 In addition, measurements of parameters involved in erythropoiesis (i.e., number and function of progenitor cells) demonstrated that asunercept could stimulate erythropoiesis in these patients.

-The phase I trial has been completed, final data have been published in late 2016.
-Apogenix is in preparation of phase II proof-of-concept trials to evaluate the safety and efficacy of asunercept in MDS patients using various dosing regimens of the drug candidate and, depending on study design, in combination with ESA.
+The phase I trial has been completed.
+The final data of the trial were published in March 2018.
+Apogenix is preparing phase II proof-of-concept trials to evaluate the safety and efficacy of asunercept in MDS patients using various dosing regimens of the drug candidate and, depending on study design, asunercept in combination with ESA.